zyedidia/micro/README.md

 All you need to install micro is one file, the binary itself.
 It's as simple as that!

-You can download the correct binary for your operating system from the [releases](https://github.com/zyedidia/micro/releases).
+Download the binary from the [releases](https://github.com/zyedidia/micro/releases) page.

 On that page you'll see the nightly release, which contains binaries for micro which are built every night, and you'll see all the stable releases with the corresponding binaries.